-This International Womens Day (March 8th) we take a look at 10 inspirational female movers and shakers in technology and digital.
+This International Women's Day we take a look at 10 inspirational female movers and shakers in technology and digital.

 It’s a well known fact that there are fewer women who follow a career path in digital or computer technology than there are men.
-This International Women’s Day (March 8th), here are 10 of our fave female digital and computer pioneers.
+This International Women’s Day (March 8th), we share 10 of our most inspiring women in technology.
+Ladies, we salute you.

 Born in 1815, Ada is widely recognised as the world’s first computer programmer.
 After attending the University of London to study mathematics , she found herself working as an inventor for Charles Babbage.
 It was working for him where she created the concept of a computing operating system.
 Ada died at the age of 36, but her lasting legacy has made her a role model for girls and young women.
 She has managed to become such an inspiration that she now has a day of her own on the 16th October.